MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 IoT solution implementations are complex projects that require understanding broad technologies and considering various architectural layers.
 The layers help you simplify and understand Azure IoT architecture.
 The [IoT Well-Architected Framework](iot-overview.md#iot-architecture-layers) describes the IoT foundational layers, and discusses options for designing and implementing each layer by using specific technologies.
 There are also cross-cutting layers that support designing, building, and running IoT solutions.

-Understanding the IoT architectural layers helps you define a cost baselines and consider multiple architectures for cost comparison.
+Understanding the IoT architectural layers helps you define a cost baseline and consider multiple architectures for cost comparison.
 The layers have different technologies and sometimes different ecosystems, such as devices, telecommunications, or edge, so you need to establish a cost strategy for each layer.

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the IoT architecture." border="false":::